The real question is “which trust signals are missing right now?”

 Experience is not a sentence like “I’ve done this for years.”
 Experience is demonstrated through the shape of the content.
 To add it, humans must contribute:

 For AI-assisted writing, the winning workflow is simple: humans provide experience inputs; AI helps package them clearly.
+We walk through this step-by-step in our guide on how to use AI to create content for businesses.

 Credentials can help, but expertise in search is usually demonstrated more than declared.
 The pages that rank consistently tend to show depth that only comes from understanding the topic as a system.